What Are CBG Gummies?

 1. Antioxidant effects

-CBG has been reported to protect cells from oxidative stress.
-Cells damaged by oxidative stress (free radicals) are a significant source of irritation, leading to DNA damage and premature aging.
+CBG has been reported to protect cells from oxidative imbalance.
+Cells damaged by this process (free radicals) are a significant source of irritation, leading to DNA damage and premature aging.

 2. Calming effects